-So when I came across the following quote, as it pertains to being a “great lover,” it touched my heart deeply.
-It prompted me to shout a loud “AMEN” —causing me to want to celebrate (perhaps you may feel the same way):
+We are all for expressing love, and being wonderful marital lovers to each other.
+So, when we came across the following quote, as it pertains to being a “great lover,” it touched our hearts deeply.
+It prompted us to shout a loud “AMEN” —causing us to want to celebrate (perhaps you may feel the same way).

 The Greatest Lover

 “To me the greatest lover in the world was my Dad who married my mother.
 He was faithful to her until the day he died 55 years later.
 Now, that’s a great lover!
 It’s a man who’s intelligent and romantic enough to keep one woman interested all the time.’
 Do you know who said that?
 He was a well-known romantic actor whose name is Ricardo Montalban and he has followed in his father’s footsteps.
 He has been married to the same woman for over 45 years.”
 (From Keepbelieving.com sermon, “Forever and Ever Amen!”)